alexisreina/angular-bootstrap-workflow/README.md

 ### Description

 An automated Frontend workflow for creating responsive web apps with AngularJS and Twitter Bootstrap.
+Heavily inspired by Yeoman Generators but more opinionated.

 Versión: 0.1.1